SjorsLockhorst/personal-site/content/projects/art-search.md

 You could go to [this website](https://randomrijks.com/) which shows you a random artwork from their collection, but that gives you about a 1/500.000 chance each time you request a new artwork.
 Not ideal.
 You also can go to [Rijksstudio](https://www.rijksmuseum.nl/nl/rijksstudio) and see if you can find the paiting by keyword or even color, but what if that doesn't work?
 Wouldn't it be great if you could just normal language, much like asking ChatGPT a question, to find what you are looking for?
 That is exactly what we thought!

+*Concurrently, Rijksmuseum had the same idea as us.
+They even also called it [Art explorer](https://www.rijksmuseum.nl/en/collection/art-explorer).
+Their approach is slightly different though, where they ask you a certain question, and you'll get artworks that match your answer.
+It's really fun, check it out!*

 ## How does it work?  🧰

 ### TLDR